 New York, a special role belongs to the Lower East Side District, which became a place of memory of the American Jewish immigration.
 It represents one of the main attractions of the Lower East Side - the Museum at Eldridge Street, located in the first American synagogue, built by Eastern European Jews in 1887.
 During a visit to the synagogue a guide will certainly sharpen visitors' attention on one of the key motifs in the paintings of the prayer hall - two drawn parallel windows, covered by curtains.
 In his story he will explain their presence by deep mysticism of Eastern European Jewry.
-This motif symbolizes connection of the physical world with the divine and looks outdated in the interior of this magnificent building; it looks more like a Reformist's Temple rather than Orthodox , its religious spirit, imbued with messianic shtetlsynagogue.
-It reflects the cultural world of the .
-At 200 meters from the synagogue of the Galician Jewish immigrants, now the Polish city of Bialystok.
+This motif symbolizes connection of the physical world with the divine and looks outdated in the interior of this magnificent building; it looks more like a Reformist's Temple rather than Orthodox synagogue.
+It reflects the cultural world of the shtetl, its religious spirit, imbued with messianic hopes for the redemption from Galut.
+At 200 meters from the synagogue is another beautiful monument - Bialystoker Shul - a Synagogue of the Galician Jewish immigrants, now the Polish city of Bialystok.
 It was founded in 1905 in a building purchased from protestant church, and beautiful decorations remained in its interior, created in the 1930s and 40s, in the Great Depression for the moral support of American Jews in memory of their historical heritage..."

-"Paul Muni: A Hollywood Star from Lemberg and His delivered a lectureDr.
-Lukasz Jasina Yiddish Heritage."
+Dr. Lukasz Jasina delivered a lecture "Paul Muni: A Hollywood Star from Lemberg and His Yiddish Heritage."